gsoft-inc/wl-extensions-mongo/README.md

 }
 ```

-For multiple database setups, you can specify the database name directly on the attribute.
+For multiple databases setup, you can specify the database name directly on the attribute.
 This will have the following effect:
 * The index creation from `UpdateIndexesAsync` can be invoked on the assembly and the indexer will use the proper database
 * The injection of `IMongoCollection<TDocument>` will work, regardless of which database the collection is bound to